CopilotC-Nvim/CopilotChat.nvim/README.md

   -- default prompts
   prompts = {
     Explain = {
-      prompt = '> /COPILOT_EXPLAIN\n\nWrite an explanation for the selected code and diagnostics as paragraphs of text.', },
+      prompt = '> /COPILOT_EXPLAIN\n\nWrite an explanation for the selected code as paragraphs of text.', },
     Review = {
       prompt = '> /COPILOT_REVIEW\n\nReview the selected code.',